 10 Apr Health & Safety

 As Construction Professionals it is our moral and professional duty to address the issue of Health and Safety with a view to significantly reducing the number of fatalities, serious injuries and other related illnesses and diseases occurring within our industry.
-Each year the construction industry is responsible for a significant number of the fatalities and serious injuries which occur in Britain, with the 2008/2009 HSE figures reporting fifty-three fatalities at a rate of 2.4 fatalities per 100,000 workers (HSE, 2009), six times the average rate across Britain’s workforce.
-Although these figures compare favourably with previous years, an average of 3.4 deaths per 100,000 (HSE, 2009) workers for 5 previous years, there is still a lot of work to be done in ensuring the safety and well being of the 2.2 million people employed in the construction sector in Britain today.
+Each year the construction industry is responsible for a significant number of the fatalities and serious injuries which occur in Britain, with the 2008/2009 HSE figures reporting fifty-three fatalities at a rate of 2.4 fatalities per 100,000 workers (HSE, 2009), six times the average rate across our nation’s workforce.
+Although these figures compare favourably with previous years, an average of 3.4 deaths per 100,000 (HSE, 2009) workers for 5 previous years, there is still a lot of work to be done in ensuring the safety and well being of the 2.2 million people employed in the construction sector in today.

 The Health and Safety Executive (HSE) is responsible for the enforcement of health, safety and welfare in the workplace.
 To aid in the creation of a safe working environment the HSE has produced several legislative documents which set out the minimum acceptable standards of health, safety and welfare in Britain.
 The HSE regulations affecting the construction industry are the Health and Safety at Work Act and the Construction (Design and Management) Regulations 2007.